-If you needed to boil down any requirements specification for an online shop to the essence of the user’s action, it would sound like “find and buy”.
-It’s up to the designers, developers and analysts, all of whom have the minimum knowledge of psychology, to decide how this will work.
-Adapting pages to specific search engines, placing buttons of correct sizes and colors, telling about promotional offers to increase sales, creating two-three-five carts – each of which is important in its way – aren’t these the secrets lying behind the real sales art?
+If you boil down any requirements specification for an ecommerce store to the essence of the user’s action, it sounds like “find and buy”.
+It’s up to designers, developers, and analysts to decide how this will come to life.
+Adapting pages to specific search engines, placing buttons of correct sizes and colors, informing about promotional offers to increase sales, creating two-three-five carts, each important in its way, — aren’t these things the secrets lying behind the art of sales nowadays?

-A visitor who comes to the main page gets a multi-tool where knives, pliers, scissors, and screwdrivers are replaced with product searching and buying tools.
+A visitor who comes to the homepage of your ecommerce store gets a multi-tool where knives, pliers, scissors, and screwdrivers are replaced with a search box and buying tools.

-A website header consists of a search box, the product categories opening on hover or click, language selection, clickable telephone number, shop addresses, the user’s My Account, Favorites, and the indispensable shopping cart in the right upper corner that we’ll talk about below.
+A website header consists of a search box, product categories opening on hover or click, language selection, clickable telephone number, shop addresses, user’s personal account, their favorites, and the indispensable shopping cart in the right upper corner that we’ll talk about below.

-Asos is laconic – the categories include only men’s and women’s wear.
+Asos is minimalistic: the categories only include men’s and women’s wear.
 On the other hand, the search field prompts what you can find.

 Farfetch suggests digging into the product categories right away — even the search box is squeezed into its place.

-The search on Cratejoy, a shop of gift sets, returns search results in several sections at once: subscriptions, collections, categories, and even blog posts.
+The search on Cratejoy, a shop of gift boxes, returns search results in several sections at once: subscriptions, collections, categories, and even blog posts.

-eBay and Amazon, the pioneers of online shopping, suggest selecting the relevant category in the drop-down menu and looking for the product only within the category.
+eBay and Amazon, the pioneers of online shopping, suggest selecting the relevant category from the drop-down menu and looking for the product only within this category.

 The catalog may be stretched along the header or be vertical and hidden in the burger menu.